Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week_2023-Q3/data-science-week-summer-2023.md

 ### Some experience with R (or another programming language)

+{% include card.html title_element="h3" title="<span style='color: var(--accent-colour, #008eaa);'>Some programming knowledge is required!</span>" content="
-You'll need to have a basic idea of R in order to follow along with the workshops and seminars as all of our examples will be using R and various R packages.
+<p>You'll need to have a basic idea of R in order to follow along with the workshops and seminars as all of our examples will be using R and various R packages.</p>

-{% include card.html title_element="h3" title="<span style='color: var(--accent-colour, #008eaa);'>Some programming knowledge is required!</span>" content="While we will do our best to introduce data science topics in the various workshops, a basic understanding of R will make it much easier to follow along. <br/><br/><a href='https://www.utwente.nl/en/bms/m-store/'>Introductory courses an R helpdesk for staff</a> are provided by the <a href='https://www.utwente.nl/en/bms/code/'>Cognition, Data and Education (CoDE)</a> section." %}
+<p>While we will do our best to introduce data science topics in the various workshops without relying on code, a basic understanding of R will make it much easier to follow along.</p>
+" %}

+<p>If you have some experience with other programming languages, you should be able to follow along with a little preparation.
+More information on installing and using R can be found in the <a href='#what-can-i-do-to-prepare'>What can I do to prepare?</a> section.</p>

+<p>If you're new to programming in general or would like a deeper understanding of R, and would rather learn from one of our colleagues, the <a href='https://www.utwente.nl/en/bms/code/'>Cognition, Data and Education (CoDE)</a> section provides <a href='https://canvas.utwente.nl/courses/4715'>courses and materials aimed at teaching staff</a> and <a href='https://people.utwente.nl/j.steinrucke'>Johannes Steinrücke</a> teaches half-day <a href='https://www.utwente.nl/en/ctd/courses/1897203/introduction-to-r-workshop/'>introduction to R</a> and <a href='https://www.utwente.nl/en/ctd/courses/1897245/data-visualization-using-r-workshop/'>data visualization in R</a> workshops for PhD's (and EngD's).</p>

 If you're confident you can do the datathon in Python (or any other language - we challenge you to try in C, Fortran, [Brainf\*\*\*](https://en.wikipedia.org/wiki/Brainfuck), or JavaScript), you're more than welcome to do so.
 Just be aware that we probably can't offer support if or when you get stuck.